google/zetasql/docs/approximate_aggregate_functions.md

 </td>
   <td>
-    Returns the approximate top elements and sum, based on the approximate sum of an assigned weight.
+    Gets the approximate top elements and sum, based on the approximate sum of an assigned weight.
   </td>
 </tr>